PeruData/Weather/README.md

 Step 1's output can be downloaded [here](https://www.dropbox.com/sh/z9igeu8g1tu37fx/AADkyefvuqyjRrrDhGPVh2LXa?dl=0).

-Information available from the authors at sebastiansardonbisso@gmail.com.
+Information available from the author at sebastiansardonbisso@gmail.com.
 Suggestions are welcome.

 The following figures can be replicated using the output dataset:
 ![](images/1_4panels.png)